-- It is important that the reader understands what you have written - The audience you should write to are the other students in this course! - All the texts must be written by you - Not a copy of a text written by someone else - Not a direct copy from the reference material - Remember always to check the correctness of the language!
+- It is important that the reader understands what you have written - The audience you should write to are the other students in this course, not only in your group! - All the texts must be written by you - Not a copy of a text written by someone else - Not a direct copy from the reference material - Remember always to check the correctness of the language!